pianopia/OneFileRPG/README.md

 *   Explore the forest, find and defeat the slimes.
 *   Report back to the NPC after completing the quest to receive a reward.
 *   Defeat enemies to level up and become stronger.
+*   Survive enemy attacks and manage your health.